YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 For the transplanted scalp, avoid any method that requires pressure.
 If the product cannot be placed without rubbing, the scalp may not be ready.
 If the hair is already growing through, work with small amounts and avoid forcing product into the skin.

-For many patients, the better early plan is not finding the perfect sunscreen texture.
+For many people, the better early plan is not finding the perfect sunscreen texture.
 It is reducing sun exposure enough that sunscreen does not need to carry the whole job.

 How do I apply sunscreen without rubbing the grafts?